Updated August 2019

 Serving as the eastern gateway to Aspen, Independence Pass has linked the Front Range to the Western Slope since the mining days when it was a rough wagon trail.
 Today, the roadway is the highest paved pass in Colorado, maintained and open during summer months (late May through mid-October).

-Read on as we explore the points of interest along Independence Pass.
-We start this journey on the Aspen side of Independence Pass and detail our favorite stops until you reach the summit.
+As we explore the points of interest along Independence Pass, we'll start this journey on the Aspen side of Independence Pass and detail our favorite stops on the way to the summit.

 NORTHSTAR NATURE PRESERVE

 Before you reach the winter gate to Independence Pass, pull off the road to explore Northstar Nature Preserve.
-Walkers can head into the Preserve on the James H. Smith Interpretive Loop, and see herons nesting along the river.
-Stand-up paddleboarders and kayakers float the slow-moving sections of the Roaring Fork River and spot beavers and many types of birds.
+Walkers can head into the Preserve on the James H. Smith Interpretive Loop and see herons nesting along the river.
+Stand-up paddleboarders and kayakers can float the slow-moving sections of the Roaring Fork River.
+While out on the water it's common to spot beavers and many types of birds.

 If you enjoy the leg-numbing adrenaline when standing atop a 20-foot cliff and leaping into an icy river below, stop at the Devil's Punchbowl, just past mile marker 50 and before the Grottos Day Use area.
-The natural swimming hole has been carved out of rock, and there are a few different jump zones as well as viewing areas for spectators.
-Use extreme caution; this is an unmaintained area with no lifeguards.
+The natural swimming hole has been carved out of rock by the rushing river over the years.
+There are a few different jump zones as well as viewing areas for spectators.

 With a designated parking area, The Grottos are easy to access and a great spot for a quick walk around truly stunning scenery.
 The Grottos themselves are caves (sometimes covered with ice) that have been formed by pooling water and ice over centuries.
 The Roaring Fork River continues to carve away at surrounding rock formations with cascading waterfalls that add to the picturesque setting.